DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-14-service-worker.md

   }
 ```

 Here, we verify that the service-worker is actually installed and enabled first.
 If it is, we subscribe to the 'available' event from **SWUpdate**.
 When a new version of our app has been loaded and is ready to replace the current version, the 'available' event will fire, telling us that we can notify the user.
 Here I use **confirm**, which is supported by all major browsers, to tell the user there is a new version of the app and ask them if they want to update now.
-If they do, we force a window reload which will allow service-worker to move to the new version.
+If they do, we force a page reload which will allow service-worker to move to the new version.
 In Chrome desktop, the notification looks like this:

 ![update](/images/my-pwa5.png)

+For more information on the update events, see Angular's [article](https://angular.io/guide/service-worker-getting-started).

 And that's it!
 We have learned how to add service worker to our project, how it stores offline static assets and how we can add a configuration to store dynamic assets.
 We have also learned how to know when a new version of our app is available and to notify the user and confirm it is OK to update.

-For more information on the update events, see Angular's [article](https://angular.io/guide/service-worker-getting-started).

 Feel free to contact me at [dave@dev-reboot.com](mailto:dave@dev-reboot.com) if you have any questions or comments.